UKCloud/documentation/articles/azure/azs-how-resize-disks.md

 ## Overview

-The UKCloud Azure Stack portal allows users to resize VM disks.
+The UKCloud Azure Stack portal allows you to resize virtual machine (VM) disks.
 This article shows you how to resize disks that are mounted to a VM, and will work for both managed and unmanaged disks.

-## Prerequisites
+### Intended audience

 To complete the steps in this article, you must have appropriate access to a subscription in the Azure Stack portal.